AJoshSims/Sailors-and-Boats-Database/README.md

 	* Removes the tables previously created for the data
 * assg3_tester.sql
     * Executes each of the aforementioned .sql files and queries the database

+The solutions to problems 1, 2, 3, and 8 use correlated subqueries.
+The correlated subqueries therein are identified as such because they are reevaluated for each row of the virtual table defined by the FROM clause of the outer query.